AMcqueen1980/H1N1Project/README.md

 ## Model and Metrics

 We ultimately chose to use two seperate models for our two targets.
-Both are Gradient Boosting Classifier models with parameters optimised via GridSearch, however they each been fit with a different model in mind.
+Both are Gradient Boosting Classifier models with parameters optimised via GridSearch, however they have each been fit with a different model in mind.

 The metrics for our final H1N1 model is: